homearanya/active-escapes/src/pages/tours/hotel-hopping-wild-coast-trail.md

       description:
         - The hike from Cebe to Wavecrest is almost all along the beach, passing the beautiful Bowkers Bay and around Sandy's point.
         - Behind the dunes lies some very interesting artefacts - likely meteoritic in origin.
-        - Arriving at Wavecrest by midday or early afternoon, allows one to exlore this beautiful estuary.
+        - Arriving at Wavecrest by midday or early afternoon, allows one to explore this beautiful estuary.
 Canoes are available from the hotel or - tide-permitting - enjoy a boozy sunset cruise up the estuary.
-        - 'Overnight: <strong>Wavecrest Hotel</strong> (Breakfast, packed lunch & Dinner)'
+        - 'Overnight: <strong>Wavecrest Hotel</strong> (Breakfast, packed lunch & dinner)'
     - heading: Day 4
       subHeading: 'Hike Day 3: Hike Wavecrest to Seagulls / Trennerys (13.5km) '
       description:
         - From Wavecrest to the Kobonqaba River, you will pass through a lovely section of indigenous forest.
         - After the Kobonqaba River crossing, the trail is easy going.
 Look out for the last remains of the Jacaranda Shipwreck – a Greek Freighter that was wrecked in 1971 on a voyage from East London to Durban.
         - After crossing the Qolora river it is about another 800m along the beach to Seagulls hotel, or Trennerys, located on the estuary.
-        - 'Overnight: <strong>Seagulls / Trennerys Hotel</strong> (Breakfast, packed lunch & Dinner)'
+        - 'Overnight: <strong>Seagulls / Trennerys Hotel</strong> (Breakfast, packed lunch & dinner)'
     - heading: Day 5
       subHeading: 'Hike Day 4: Hike Trennerys - Morgan Bay (14km) '
       description: